xpzrmodzz/rayfield/README.md

 		if TabButton.ClassName == "Frame" and TabButton.Name ~= "Placeholder" then
 			TabButton.BackgroundTransparency = 1
 			TabButton.Title.TextTransparency = 1
-			TabButton.Shadow.ImageTransparency = 1
 			TabButton.Image.ImageTransparency = 1
 			TabButton.UIStroke.Transparency = 1
 		end
 	end

-	if Settings.Discord then
+	if Settings.Discord and not useStudio then
 		if not isfolder(RayfieldFolder.."/Discord Invites") then
 			makefolder(RayfieldFolder.."/Discord Invites")
 		end